Renae Garlepp

-Renae Lisa Camino (born 19 November 1986) is an Australian women's basketball player, who has represented the country at both junior and senior levels.
-In 2014, Camino married her long-time partner Tom Garlepp, a fellow basketball player.
+Renae Lisa Garlepp (born 19 November 1986) is an Australian basketball coach and former player, who represented the country at both junior and senior levels.

-Biography
+Playing career

-Camino commenced playing in the Women's National Basketball League (WNBL) in 2004.
-Since then, Camino has played for the AIS (2004/05), Townsville Fire (2006/07), Adelaide Lightning (2007/08 to 2009/10), Logan Thunder (2010/11 to 2011/12), Bendigo Spirit (2012/13), and Sydney Flames (2013/14 to current).
-Camino missed the entire 2005/06 WNBL season with a serious knee injury.
+Garlepp commenced playing in the Women's National Basketball League (WNBL) in 2004.
+Since then, Garlepp has played for the AIS (2004/05), Townsville Fire (2006/07), Adelaide Lightning (2007/08 to 2009/10), Logan Thunder (2010/11 to 2011/12), Bendigo Spirit (2012/13), and Sydney Flames (2013/14 to current).
+Garlepp missed the entire 2005/06 WNBL season with a serious knee injury.

-In season 2004/05, Camino won the WNBL Rookie of the Year Award for the most outstanding first year player.
-Then, in 2006, Camino was awarded the Australian Institute of Sport Junior Athlete of the Year.
+In season 2004/05, Garlepp won the WNBL Rookie of the Year Award for the most outstanding first year player.
+Then, in 2006, Garlepp was awarded the Australian Institute of Sport Junior Athlete of the Year.
 AIS Women’s Basketball head coach, Dean Kinsman said, Renae is a leader, with a fantastic work ethic who is dedicated to being the best she can be as an athlete and a person.

-In the 2007/08 (2008) Grand Final, Camino won the MVP award after setting a league record for an individual score with 32 points.
-After her success in the 2008 Grand Final, Camino's career was stalled by further knee injuries.
-To resurrect her career, Camino was one of the first Australian athletes to have the controversial LARS surgery in 2009.
+In the 2007/08 (2008) Grand Final, Garlepp won the MVP award after setting a league record for an individual score with 32 points.
+After her success in the 2008 Grand Final, Garlepp's career was stalled by further knee injuries.
+To resurrect her career, Garlepp was one of the first Australian athletes to have the controversial LARS surgery in 2009.

-Camino nominated for the 2006 WNBA draft, and was selected in round 2 (pick 24 overall) by the Houston Comets, but did not play because of a knee injury.
-Camino was drafted again in the 2009 dispersal draft (pick 7) by the Sacramento Monarchs, but returned to Australia without playing a WNBA game.
+Garlepp nominated for the 2006 WNBA draft, and was selected in round 2 (pick 24 overall) by the Houston Comets, but did not play because of a knee injury.
+Garlepp was drafted again in the 2009 dispersal draft (pick 7) by the Sacramento Monarchs, but returned to Australia without playing a WNBA game.

-At official FIBA events, Camino played for Australia at the 2005 World Championship for Junior Women; the 2007 FIBA Under 21 World Championship for Women, where she won a Silver medal; and the 2007 FIBA Oceania Championship for Women, where she won a Gold medal.
-At the 2005 World Championship, Camino top scored the tournament with 173 points an average of 21.6 points per game and was named to the All-Star Five.
+At official FIBA events, Garlepp played for Australia at the 2005 World Championship for Junior Women; the 2007 FIBA Under 21 World Championship for Women, where she won a Silver medal; and the 2007 FIBA Oceania Championship for Women, where she won a Gold medal.
+At the 2005 World Championship, Garlepp top scored the tournament with 173 points an average of 21.6 points per game and was named to the All-Star Five.

+Coaching career

+In 2023, Garlepp joined the Sydney Flames after being appointed an assistant coach by head coach Guy Molloy.

+Garlepp coached the Australian Gems at the 2025 FIBA Under-19 Women's Basketball World Cup.

+On 1 December 2025, Garlepp was named interim head coach of the Sydney Flames for the rest of the 2025–26 WNBL season.
+On 3 February 2026, she was elevated by the club, signing a two-year deal with the Flames to be permanent head coach.

+As head coach of the Norths Bears women's team in 2026, Garlepp was named NBL1 East Coach of the Year.

+Personal life

+In 2014, she married her long-time partner Tom Garlepp, a fellow basketball player.
+The couple have two children.